-- 2 pounds russet potatoes (about 4 large), peeled and cut into 1/4-inch by 1/4-inch fries (keep potatoes stored in a bowl of water)
+- 2 pounds russet potatoes (900g; about 4 large potatoes), peeled and cut into 1/4-inch by 1/4-inch fries (keep raw potato sticks submerged in a bowl of water after cutting)

 - Kosher salt

-Place potatoes and vinegar in saucepan and add 2 quarts of water and 2 tablespoons of salt.
+Place potatoes and vinegar in a saucepan and add 2 quarts (1.9L) water and 2 tablespoons (24g) salt.
 Bring to a boil over high heat.
 Boil for 10 minutes.
 Potatoes should be fully tender, but not falling apart.
-Drain and spread on paper towel–lined rimmed baking sheet.
-Allow to dry for five minutes.
+Drain and spread on a paper towel–lined rimmed baking sheet.
+Allow to dry for 5 minutes.

-Meanwhile, heat oil in 5-quart Dutch oven or large wok over high heat to 400°F. Add 1/3 of fries to oil (oil temperature should drop to around 360°F).
-Cook for 50 seconds, agitating occasionally with wire mesh spider, then remove to second paper-towel lined rimmed baking sheet.
-Repeat with remaining potatoes (working in two more batches), allowing oil to return to 400°F after each addition.
+Meanwhile, heat oil in a 5-quart Dutch oven or large wok over high heat to 400°F (204°C).
+Add one-third of fries to oil; oil temperature should drop to around 360°F (182°C).
+Cook for 50 seconds, agitating occasionally with a wire mesh spider, then remove to a second paper towel–lined rimmed baking sheet.
+Repeat with remaining potatoes (working in 2 more batches), allowing oil to return to 400°F after each addition.
 Allow potatoes to cool to room temperature, about 30 minutes.
-Continue with step 3, or for best results, freeze potatoes at least over night, or up to 2 months.
+Continue with step 3, or, for best results, freeze potatoes at least overnight or up to 2 months.

 Return oil to 400°F over high heat.
-Fry half of potatoes until crisp and light golden brown, about 3 1/2 minutes, adjusting heat to maintain at around 360°F. Drain in a bowl lined with paper towels and season immediately with kosher salt.
-Cooked fries can be kept hot and crisp on a wire rack set on a sheet tray in a 200°F oven while second batch is cooked.
+Fry half of potatoes until crisp and light golden brown, about 3 1/2 minutes, adjusting heat to maintain a temperature of around 360°F. Drain in a bowl lined with paper towels and season immediately with kosher salt.
+Cooked fries can be kept hot and crisp on a wire rack set in a sheet tray in a 200°F (90°C) oven while second batch is cooked.
 Serve immediately.